enoliglesias/wpreader/README.md

 * Configure settings.js
 * Be carefully and remember to change any reference to [Begin Vegan Begun™](http://beginveganbegun.es) to your blog's name.
 [Begin Vegan Begun™](http://beginveganbegun.es) is a trade mark.
+* Add the platforms you want by `cordova platform add [platform]` and configure them as you wish.
 * Run `cordova build [platform]`
 * Have fun!